CodeMonkeyCybersecurity/hecate/3-prod/README.md

 cd $HOME/hecate/3-prod
 docker compose up -d
 ```
-You should now be able to browse to https://cybermonkey.net.au.
+You should now be able to browse to `https://domain.com`, or for subdomains at `https://sub.domain.com`.

 ### 9. Automate Certificate Renewal (Optional)
 •	Since Certbot is on your host, just rely on its standard cron-based renewal: